 They require a good dose of plant lights or a fair amount of sunlight on a daily basis.
 Moreover, you need to water them once per week and they will do just fine.
 You can put them in a well-draining potting mix; see to it that you feed them with houseplant fertilizer every two weeks and once per month during the coldest season of the year.

-Aquatic Arts live hornworts plants may aid bring high nitrites in a new aquarium.
+Aquatic Arts live hornworts plants may aid in bringing high nitrites to a new aquarium.
 These are perfect plants for newbies as they are not actually challenging to grow.
-They are recognized for being an adorable upgrade over artificial plants and they are capable of growing by up to 8 inches in height provided they are given with suitable nutrients.
+They are recognized for being an adorable upgrade over artificial plants and they are capable of growing by up to 8 inches in height provided they are given suitable nutrients.
 They serve a very vital role in biological filtration.

 They grow through sucking in waste comprising of nitrates and ammonia from the water, evidently, this indicates fewer pollutants that could cause cloudy and smelly water – so, this makes fish healthier and happier.